South Korea – known for Kpop, K-Beauty & insane fashion trends.

 Therefore, if you wish to get an eSIM, you can go with the South Korea eSIMs from Nomad (1 GB/7 days, 2 GB/30 days, 3 GB/30 days & 5 GB/30 days).

-By the way, the 5 GB Nomad South Korea eSIM for 30 days is the most popular with Phone Travel Wiz readers, while the 1 GB for 7 days and 2 GB for 30 days variants are very popular.
+The 5 GB Nomad South Korea eSIM for 30 days is the most popular with Phone Travel Wiz readers, while the 1 GB for 7 days and 2 GB for 30 days eSIM are very popular.

 As of August 2022, Nomad decreased the prices of all its South Korea plans (which may or may not have been done upon my request 😏).